mrakgr/Trading-Journal/journal_2025.md

 9:35am. ![](images/image-1945.png)

 Honestly, the refresher on Python classes is welcome.
 I never knew how abstract base classes worked up to now.

+10:15am.
+I will show them that I can do this.
+In a month I will have the market making system off the ground and making money.
+While they are stuck failing their own projects and scamming investors out of their money, I will have created the base for my future success.

+The world doesn't care about me, but since it so indifferent it won't care if I give it a slight jolt will it?

+As for the AI bros, I just want them to give me the algorithms and then to fuck off.
+Nobody can keep winning all the time.

+And nobody can keep losing all the time.